30x/customers/README.md

-A service for creating namespaces with permissions
+A service for creating customers.
+Only sysAdmins can create them